How Long Can I Stay on My Parents’ Insurance

 However, this depends on your parent’s health insurance; you may lose your coverage when you turn 26.
 If your parents got their health insurance through their employer, you could be removed on the same day you turn 26.
 In a case where your parent got their insurance through the ACA marketplace, you will not be losing your coverage right away; instead, it will last till the end of the year you turn 26.

-Health Insurance Options For 26-year-olds
+Health Insurance Options for 26-year-olds

-Health insurance through an Employer
+Health insurance through an employer

-Getting insurance as a young adult can be quite difficult.
-One of the best and most convenient ways to get insurance is through your employer.
 If your company gives group health insurance as a part of their employee benefits, it will be a good way to get insurance.
 One benefit of this insurance is that it is more affordable than getting individual insurance.
 Companies pay an average fee of $6,440 annually for coverage premiums.

-Health Insurance outside the ACA Marketplace
+Health insurance outside the ACA marketplace

 It is possible to get insurance outside the ACA marketplace.
 You will just be getting insurance directly through a health insurance company.
 Some insurance companies sell health insurance directly to consumers without going through the ACA, and the same health insurance sold may not be available through the ACA marketplace.